phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Differentiate between `Property` and "property" in comments.
 They are different things. `Property` is a type in AXON; property is any value associated with a JavaScript object.
 Often "field" can be used in exchange for "property" which can help with clarity.

+- [ ] Classes that mix in traits or mixin should use the `@mixes MyType` annotation.

 - [ ] Line comments should generally be preceded by a blank line.
 For example:

   ```js